NicholasAngel999/obsidian-notes/Random Thoughts/Bank switching.md

 # You could combine these to get:

-💷 £175 from First Direct (keep for a few months, use for savings)
+💷 £175 from First Direct (keep for a few months, use for savings)  -- **switch from tsb to this account**

 ~~🛒 Use Chase as your daily spending card (1% cashback on essentials)~~

-After August 1, open Lloyds Student Account to claim the £100 + £90 Deliveroo
+After August 1, open Lloyds Student Account to claim the £100 + £90 Deliveroo  -- *consider setting this account up?*